Neuraldominator/MatlabThesis/README.md

 Folders:

-+ _Analysis_Scripts:_ contains all .m scripts used to conduct specifiy analyses with (e.g. VS-CI plot for invivo and generated data, or code for comparing Joris' SPTCORR.m function with Go's calcSAC.m function.
++ _Analysis_Scripts:_ contains all .m scripts used to conduct specific analyses with (e.g. VS-CI plot for invivo and generated data, or code for comparing Joris' SPTCORR.m function with Go's calcSAC.m function.